 Product and Industry Expertise

-When you hire someone in-house, they focus solely on your audience and your application, day-in, day-out.
+When you hire someone in-house, they focus solely on your audience and your application, day in, and day out.
 If they do their job well, this should lead to an accumulation of knowledge about your application, your industry, and your audience.

 Because the best UX designs are derived from understanding and empathy, the more your designer knows about your audience, the better they can design for those end-users.